Welcome to today's edition of the Rush 24-7 podcast.

 A bunch of people protesting the ability to continue to break the law to get away with it and protest.

-Even Bill Bradley, who writes a former Senator of New Jersey, writes a column for LA Weekly.
+Even Bill Bradley, who writes, a former senator of New Jersey, writes a column for LA Weekly.

-Uh Bill Bradley is uh is upset about this.
+Bill Bradley is upset about this.

-He quotes California Assembly Speaker Fabian Nunez, a leader of last weekend's massive march in Los Angeles, recalling the last big march by illegal immigrants, which was uh in 1994.
+He quotes California Assembly Speaker Fabian Nunez, a leader of last weekend's massive march in Los Angeles, recalling the last big march by illegal immigrants, which was in 1994.

 He said that the late labor chieftain, Miguel Contreras, tried to talk him out of holding the rally.

-So, you guys crazy, but I wanted to march.
+But I wanted to march.

 Well, this past weekend, Mr. Nunez decided to march again, and he may have marched over a political cliff.